NaTURE DAY CAMPS

-Volunteer Counselors: Youth aged 15 and up are invited to apply to volunteer for up to 4 weeks each summer with for full day and/or half day programs.
+Volunteer Counselors: Youth aged 15 to 18 are invited to apply to volunteer for up to 4 weeks each summer with our full day and/or half day camp programs.
 Counselors work closely with our seasonal staff Instructors to collaboratively lead groups of campers during songs, games, hikes, and activities.
 Each week, Counselors are given time to set goals and reflect on their experiences, working closely with staff to develop as leaders, educators, students, mentors, and friends.
 Participation in the CIT program is not required to volunteer as a Counselor, but previous CIT participants are welcome to begin volunteer starting at age 14 rather than 15.
 This a fee free program.